 One of the last drive-in movie theatres in the country is located right across the street from the Weirs Beach sign.
 Opened in 1949, the Weirs Beach Drive-In Theater (603) 366-4723, has four screens, each showing a double feature, with the first movie starting at dusk.

-There is one other theatre in Weirs Beach.
-The Winnipesaukee Playhouse (603) 366-7377 is a year-round, family-run theatre dedicated to bringing quality arts and entertainment to the Lakes Region.
+Nearby to Weirs Beach, in Meredith, is the Winnipesaukee Playhouse (603) 279-0333.
+The playhouse is a year-round, family-run theatre dedicated to bringing quality arts and entertainment to the Lakes Region.
 They aim to provide a fun and challenging theatrical environment for all Lakes Region locals and visitors in both performance-based and educational arenas.
 Whether your interest is to be onstage, behind-the-scenes, or in the audience, The Winnipesaukee Playhouse has something for you!

 HISTORY OF THE DRIVE-IN

 Above, the Weirs Beach Drive-in, in 1975.
-The nearby orange-roofed Howard Johnson’s restaurant burned on October 7, 1984 and is now the site of the Weirs Beach Lobster Pound.
+The nearby orange-roofed Howard Johnson’s restaurant burned on October 7, 1984 and is now the site of the Faro Italian Grill.
 Below, a circa 1960 aerial view of Weirs Beach (click here to enlarge) showing the Drive-in and the Weirs Channel.

 HISTORY OF THE COLONIAL THEATRE

 The Colonial Theatre, on Main Street in downtown Laconia, opened in 1914 with 1200 seats.
 Live performances were only a memory by the 1960s, when it had become a single-screen movie palace.
 The webmaster attended many movies here, and fondly recalls the beautiful illumination by glowing purple nightlights.
 In 1983, the grand interior was subdivided into a 5-screen multiplex cinema.
 The theatre has been closed since 2002.
-Many would like to see it restored to its former glory, and there is currently an organized effort in this regard.
-Nationally, many Main Streets have been revitalized by the renovation of their old theatres, as a recent NY Times article points out.
+Previous efforts to restore the theatre fell short.
+However, in June 2015, it was announced that the theatre would finally be restored to its former glory.
+The restoration is now underway and will take a few years.
+For the latest news on the restoration effort, click here.
+Nationally, many Main Streets have been revitalized by the renovation of their old theatres, as a NY Times article points out.
 The League of Historic American Theatres assists many of these restoration efforts.

 Click here for a photo of the lobby and seating area of the Colonial theatre and another view of the stage.